cbjs-dev/cbjs/docs/src/guide/http-client/actions.md

 ### getQueryIndexRemainingMutations

 Return the number of documents awaiting to be indexed.
+The value is the sum of the queued (not sent to the indexer) and pending mutations (received by the indexer but not processed).

 ```ts twoslash
 import { CouchbaseHttpApiConfig, Keyspace } from '@cbjsdev/http-client';